ties2/ComputerVision-DataScience-Master/lectures/machine learning/Validation.markdown

 Categorical Cross-Entropy Loss (CFL) / Negative Log Likelihood Loss:

 Purpose: The standard loss function for multi-class tasks.
 It assumes the model's raw output is logits (before softmax).

+---
+## Summary: How to Choose the Right Metric

+Ask yourself these three questions:

+* Is it Regression or Classification?

+Regression → Look at RMSE or MAE.

+Classification → Look at Precision, Recall, or F1.

+* Is your dataset Imbalanced?

+Yes → Avoid Accuracy.
+Use F1-Score or ROC-AUC.

+* What is the "Business Cost" of a mistake?

+We cannot miss a single positive case (e.g., Safety). → Optimize for Recall.

+We cannot annoy users with false alarms (e.g., Recommendations). → Optimize for Precision.

+We hate huge errors (e.g., Stock prediction). → Optimize for RMSE.